AEADataEditor/replication-template-development/REPLICATION.md

 ### Action Items (manuscript)

+> INSTRUCTION: Add all manuscript related items here.

+> INSTRUCTION: If any changes are needed, leave the following text in; otherwise, remove it:

+> [REQUIRED] If making changes to the manuscript, please describe in a response letter to the Editor and Data Editor any deviations from the conditionally accepted version (as approved by the Editor) and their impact, especially of key estimates or outcomes.
+Email that response letter to the Data Editor at dataeditor@aeapubs.org, referencing the manuscript number.

 ### Action Items (openICPSR)

 > INSTRUCTION: leave the next few lines in, do not delete them.